-The winner of the sixth annual “Flatiron Public Plaza Holiday Design Competition,” put on by the Flatiorn/23rd St. Partnership and the Van Alen Institute, was just announced (and installed)!
-It’s called “Ziggy,” and was created by New York-based architecture, art, and design studio Hou de Sousa.
+The winner of the eighth annual “Flatiron Public Plaza Holiday Design Competition,” put on by the Flatiorn/23rd St. Partnership and the Van Alen Institute, was just announced (and installed)!
+It’s called “Interwoven,” and was created by bi-coastal design and concept firm Atelier Cho Thompson.

-Because of its winding frame, you can look up and view all of the landmarks in the Flatiron district —like Madison Square Park, the MetLife Clock Tower and of course, the Flatiron Building, and even the Empire State Building farther uptown — in a much different light (literally!).
+Because of its arched frame, you can look up and view all of the landmarks in the Flatiron district —the MetLife Clock Tower of course, the Flatiron Building, and even the Empire State Building farther uptown — in a much different light (literally!).
 There are even sections for sitting if you want to take a rest — from benches to comfy hammocks!

-The sculpture will be on view from now through January 1, 2020, open to the public daily with weather permitting.
+The sculpture will be on view from now through January 2, 2022, open to the public daily with weather permitting.
 Even during the day without the lights, it’s still quite the colorful sight (see below)!
 Find it at 27 W 24th St.